preparedinstruments/bechamel/README.md

 This config file sets the rpi in DPI mode at 50MHz.
 It can work with the rpi video pass thru verilog file.

 [config.txt](https://github.com/preparedinstruments/bechamel/tree/main/raspberry_pi)

+# FAQ

+Q: How dare you release into the wild verilog code this hideous ?

+A: Spank me daddy.

+Q: Is this even art ?

+A: I can't believe it's not butter!

 # Acknowledgements